Who We Are

 President and Founder

 Jeffrey Randazzo is the Branch President of Sharp Business Systems of New York and New Jersey.
-Prior to joining SBS in 2010, Jeffrey was a Global Account Manager for Sharp Electronics Corporation for seven years.
-He is a graduate of SUNY Binghamton, where he earned his BA in 1992 and met five friends who would later join him in launching Hailey’s Hope Foundation.
+Prior to joining Sharp Business Systems in 2010, Jeffrey was a Global Account Manager for Sharp Electronics Corporation for seven years.
+He earned his BA from SUNY Binghamton, where he met five friends who would later join him in launching Hailey’s Hope Foundation.

-Jeffrey founded Hailey’s Hope Foundation in 2007 and has served as the organization’s President from 2007 to the present.
-His family’s experience with premature births and NICU hospitalizations, including his sons (Matthew at 28 weeks and Dylan at 33 weeks), nieces and nephews, and the loss of his niece, Hailey, motivated him to act.
+Jeffrey founded Hailey’s Hope Foundation in 2007 and has served as the organization’s President from 2007 to present.
+His and his wife, Debra’s experience with premature births and NICU hospitalizations, including his sons (Matthew at 28 weeks, Jeffrey at 38 weeks, and Dylan at 33 weeks), his nieces and nephews, and the loss of his niece, Hailey, motivated him to fill a void in support for families suffering through the NICU.
 “I felt this was the best way to help others in their time of need and to honor Hailey’s memory.”
-Jeffrey lives in Goshen, New York with his wife, Debra, and their three sons, Matthew, Jeffrey and Dylan.

-Donna is the Vice-President of Hailey’s Hope Foundation and has served in this position from 2007 to the present.
-She is involved in virtually all aspects of running the organization, including interacting with NICU families, developing and implementing programs, marketing, fundraising, and raising awareness of Hailey’s Hope Foundation and general NICU issues.
+Donna is involved in all aspects of running the organization, including interacting with NICU families, developing and implementing programs, marketing, fundraising, and raising awareness of Hailey’s Hope Foundation.
 Donna is the mother of Hailey, in whose memory the Foundation was established.
-Her passion for helping NICU families and their babies grew out of her personal experience with loss as well as the premature births of her daughter, Alence (30 weeks), and two sons, Jake and Kaden (30 and 32 weeks).
+Her passion for helping NICU families and their babies grew out of her personal experience with loss as well as the premature births of her daughter, Alence (30 weeks), and two sons, Jake and Kaden (32 and 34 weeks).
 “There is no better gift to honor Hailey’s memory and celebrate my three NICU graduates than to be there for other NICU families and help them down this difficult, life-altering path.”
-Donna lives in Rye, New York with her husband, Isaac, and their three children.

-As Treasurer of Hailey’s Hope Foundation since 2007, Debra is instrumental in managing organization finances and reporting.
-In addition, she is actively involved in developing and implementing initiatives, interacting with NICU families, and fundraising.
+Debra is instrumental in managing the organization’s finances and programs.
+She is also actively involved in developing and implementing initiatives, interacting with NICU families, and fundraising.
 Her commitment to helping NICU families comes from her personal experience with premature birth and NICU hospitalizations.
-Her sons Matthew and Dylan were both born prematurely: Matthew at 28 weeks gestation and Dylan at 33 weeks gestation, and spent 3 months in the NICU.
+Her sons, Matthew (28 weeks) and Dylan (33 weeks), were both born prematurely and spent 3 months in the NICU.
 “After our NICU crises and losing our niece Hailey, I didn’t want other NICU parents to feel alone in their journeys.
 God gave us these experiences to learn from and serve others.”
-Debra lives in Goshen, New York with her husband, Jeffrey, and their three children.

-Ann Siegel is a Licensed Massage Therapist.
-She received an Associates Degree in Massage from the New York College for Holistic Health, Education and Research in 2001.
-Ann has also served on the Board of Directors of the New York State Perinatal Association and the New York State Society of Medical Massage Therapists.
+Ann Siegel is the Secretary of Hailey’s Hope Foundation and has held this position from 2007 to present.
+In 2001, Ann received her Associates Degree in Massage from the New York College for Holistic Health, Education and Research and has worked as a Licensed Massage Therapist.
+She has served on the Board of Directors of the New York State Perinatal Association and the New York State Society of Medical Massage Therapists.

 Director at Large

-Isaac Zion is the Co-Chief Investment Officer of SL Green Realty Corp. in Manhattan.
-Prior to joining SL Green in 2007, Isaac was the Managing Director of Acquisitions at Tishman Speyer Properties from 2002 to 2006 and a Director in Consulting at Insignia/ESG from 1996 to 2002.
-He received his MBA in 1996 from NYU Stern School of Business and his BS in Management and Finance in 1992 from SUNY Binghamton.
+Isaac Zion co-founded and is a Managing Principal at Acram Group with over 25 years of professional experience in commercial real estate.
+Prior to forming Acram Group in 2021, Isaac was the Co-Chief Investment Officer of SL Green Realty Corp. for fourteen years.
+From 2002 to 2006, he was the Managing Director of Acquisitions at Tishman Speyer Properties and a Director in Consulting at Insignia/ESG from 1996 to 2002.
+He received his MBA from NYU Stern School of Business and his BS in Management and Finance from SUNY Binghamton.
 Isaac’s professional affiliations include the David Rockefeller Fellows Program, the Urban Land Institute, the Real Estate Board of New York, the 9/11 Visionary Leadership Circle and the NYU Career Advisory Program.

+Isaac has served as a Board member of Hailey’s Hope Foundation from 2007 to present and has been instrumental in the organization’s fundraising efforts.
 As the father of Hailey and three NICU graduates, Isaac is passionate about helping provide families in need with resources they need to get them through their NICU crises.
-As a member of the Board of Directors since 2007, he has been instrumental in the organization’s fundraising efforts.
 “We were very fortunate to have a great support system while our babies were in the NICU, and now we want to pay it forward.”
-Isaac lives in Rye, New York with his wife, Donna, and their three children.

 Director at Large

-Marvin brings his many years of experience as a Registered Nurse to Hailey’s Hope Foundation and provides insight into the clinical needs of the babies in the NICU as well as the perspective from the nurses caring for these babies.
-Marvin has a personal connection to Hailey’s Hope Foundation as grandfather to Hailey and six healthy, happy NICU graduates.
-“As a parent, grandparent, and healthcare professional, I have witnessed first-hand the stress and anxiety that can occur due to a premature birth.
-I am very proud and honored to be part of this Foundation as we strive to help families in need.”
-Marvin lives in Monroe, New York with his wife Ann.
+Marvin’s extensive experience in the healthcare industry has been an invaluable asset to Hailey’s Hope Foundation, where he provides insight on the medical needs of the infants in the NICU as well as the perspective of the hospital staff.
+Marvin has a personal connection to Hailey’s Hope Foundation as grandfather to Hailey and six healthy, happy NICU graduates, as well as two healthy, happy full-term grandchildren.
+“As a parent, grandparent and healthcare professional, I have witnessed first-hand the stress and anxiety that can occur due to a premature birth.
+I am proud to be part of this Foundation as we strive to help families in need.”

 David Decina is the Director of Team Sales at the Madison Square Garden Company in Manhattan.
 Prior to joining MSG in 2013, he was the Vice President of Corporate Partnerships for the New York Islanders for seven years.
 He is a graduate of SUNY Binghamton, where he earned his BA in 1992.